enso-org/enso/docs/distribution/launcher-cli.md

 ### `--use-system-jvm`
 Tells the launcher to use the default JVM (based on `JAVA_HOME`) instead of the managed one.
 Will not work if the set-up JVM version is not GraalVM.

+## JVM Options
+For commands that launch an Enso component inside a JVM (`repl`, `run` and `language-server`), additional parameters are passed to the launcher components.
+Moreover, it is possible to pass parameters to the JVM that is used to launch these components, which may be helpful with debugging.

+A parameter of the form `--jvm.argumentName=argumentValue` will be passed to the JVM as `-DargumentName=argumentValue`.